SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 How to learn it is essentially to first do voiced resonance slides, and drag the pitch down without dropping the larynx, and then when some control is achieved, try and try again to move the larynx without moving pitch.
 Focus on the pitch sound.

+### Voiced Resonance Stepping
+In this exercise we start at a medium or high pitch, then:
+1. speak some words at neutral resonance
+2. speak the same words at low resonance
+3. speak the same words at high resonance

+This helps avoid pitch conflation (going up in pitch when changing resonance) and might be more natural and less constricted for some people.

+Pitfalls:
+1. changing pitch too much
+  - have a pause between each step, don't slide
+  - picture the pitch when you speak

 ### Kyo Kya
 This is mostly for learning OPC